 Robert Weinberger was raised primarily in Brooklyn, New York; first, in Williamsburg, and then, across the street from the Cyclone roller coaster ride at the world-renowned Coney Island amusement park.
 He endured three years of high school on Long Island before fleeing to Los Angeles where he currently resides.

 Rob’s memoirs, “My Letter: Eight lines, one hundred nineteen words, nine sentences,” “The Year of Living Nervously,” “Look Homeward, Brooklyn,” “Sex, Drugs and Vic Giovanni,” “Confessions of a Nervous Child,” “20 Minutes with Bobbie Koppleman,” and “Enough” have appeared in Memoir Journal, Ink Filled Page, Mr. Beller’s Neighborhood, Hippocampus Magazine and Spilt Infinitive.
 Editors and readers of Hippocampus chose “Sex, Drugs, and Vic Giovanni” and “Confessions of a Nervous Child” as two of the magazine’s “most memorable” published works and selected “Enough” as a finalist in their national non-fiction literary competition.
 READ MORE

-Rob’s tales of suburban adolescent angst were recently incorporated into his original television pilot, “Long Island,” winner of the Fresh Voices screenwriting competition (one-hour original pilot category) and a semi-finalist in The Tracking Board’s Launch Pad Pilot contest.
+Rob’s tales of suburban adolescent angst were incorporated into his original television pilot, “Long Island,” winner of the Fresh Voices screenwriting competition (one-hour original pilot category) and a semi-finalist in The Tracking Board’s Launch Pad Pilot contest.
 The semi-autobiographical story of a Brooklyn teenager’s adjustment to suburban life was selected as one of five top TV pilots by the London-based international Shore Scripts competition.
 ROB’S Q&A WITH SHORE SCRIPTS

 To view author Rebecca Moore’s profile of Rob and “Vic Giovanni” on her Lunch in Brooklyn site, click HERE.